davidjbradshaw/iframe-resizer/README.md

 The second one ([iframeResizer.contentWindow.min.js](https://github.com/davidjbradshaw/iframe-resizer/blob/master/js/iframeResizer.contentWindow.js)) is a **native** JavaScript file that needs placing in the page contained within your iframe. <i>This file is designed to be a guest on someone else's system, so has no dependancies and won't do anything until it's activated by a message from the containing page</i>.

-The code supports resizing the iFrame when the browser window changes size or the content of the iframe changes.
+The code supports resizing the iFrame when the browser window changes size or the content of the iFrame changes.
 For this to work you need to set one of the dimensions to a percentage and tell the plugin only to update the other dimension.
 Normally you would set the width to 100% and have the height scale to fit the content.

 To set the library up for this create a basic iframe tag with the following options.